The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 T3 Quantum Optics
 * Reduced build footprint.
 * Enabled click-drag build.
+* Adjacency effectiveness reduced.
+  * It was high enough that it could be reduced to 0 cost, which breaks the script.

 Galactic Colossus
-* Increased health by 1.
+* Conditionally increased health by 1 if no other mods change it from 99999.

 ### Cybran:
 ED1